- The food insulin index data indicates that there is both a blood sugar and an insulin response to the glucogenic component of protein.

 The fact that we don’t see a sharp rise in blood glucose in response to protein indicates that excess protein does not immediately turn into glucose.
 Gluconeogenesis occurs slowly over time with the amino acids being used up as required.

 However as noted by David Bender above, if we are fasting or minimising carbohydrates then our body will maximise the use of protein to produce glucose via gluconeogenesis.
-Conversely, if we eating more carbohydrates and less protein the body doesn’t need to rely on protein as much for glucose.
+Conversely, if we eating more carbs and less protein the body doesn’t need to rely on protein as much for glucose.

 do amino acids spill over into glucose in the bloodstream?